crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 The image pre-process module will save images into **6 environments** named as: `original_resized`, `horizontal_flip_transform`, `vertical_flip_transform`, `rotate_90_transform`, `brightness_contrast_transform`, `gaussian_blur_transform`

-## 2. Train CRISP ensemble of models
+## 2. Train image model + CRISP ensemble of models
 Once the images are preprocessed, the user can train the CRISP ensemble.
 The training pipeline now supports both image-only experiment and multimodal experiment (image + tabular data).

 Sample command to run the main training script: